andersonkmetiuk/ArduinoUnoR3-HelloWorld/README.md

-# Button Blinky
+# Millis Blink
-Press the Button to turn both LEDs ON/OFF
+This is the branch that blink LEDs using the millis() function